 It’s weird to think now, that a film as singular and downright weird as The Matrix could have dominated pop culture for as long as it did.
-I was only a kid when the film was released in 1999, and even then I was well aware of the the film, thanks to references in The Simpsons, Shrek and countless other films, TV and video games (a medium into which the Matrix mythos would itself move, with the fine if underwhelming Enter the Matrix and The Path of Neo.)
+I was only a kid when The Matrix was released in 1999, and even then I was well aware of the film thanks to references in The Simpsons, Shrek and countless other films, TV and video games (a medium into which the Matrix mythos would itself move, with the fine if underwhelming Enter the Matrix and The Path of Neo.)

 So, what about this 4D addition that I mentioned earlier?
 Well, anyone who’s been to a Cineworld in the last year or so will have grown accustomed to those annoying adverts, which if not for the near universal praise I’ve heard from those who had experienced it prior to my visit, would have put me off altogether.